 Once more, always remember that there is no one-size-fits-all paywall.
 The Financial Times may have seen huge success thanks to their strategy, but the main reason why it’s worked so well is because they have adapted it to their business, content and audience (and continue to do so).
 This is why testing is so important.

 Psst, you can A/B test and analyze results directly in the Poool Dashboard!
-Get in contact to book a meeting and try our free demo.
+Book a free demo just here.

 Still not sure how to get started in optimizing your paywall?
 Or just interested in getting some more personalized advice?
-Don’t hesitate to get in contact with the Poool team and we can book you in for a (virtual) meeting!
+Book a meeting with the team!